 Results: Levamisole-Induced Paralysis in Wild Type and Representative Mutant C. Elegans

-Mutations in subunits of the L-AChR, as well as in genes required for trafficking L-AChRs to the muscle plasma membrane, clustering of postsynaptic L-AChRs, and downstream Calcium ion signaling, cause resistance to levamisole-induced paralysis, as observed in the unc-63 and lev-10 mutants [1].
+Mutations in subunits of the levamisole-sensitive acetylcholine receptor, as well as in genes required for clustering of postsynaptic levamisole-sensitive acetylcholine receptors, cause resistance to levamisole-induced paralysis, as observed in the unc-63 and lev-10 mutants, respectively [1].
 Authors: How would you like the voice over artist to pronounce ‘L-AChR’,

 LAB MEDIA: Figure 2 B-C Video Editor: Emphasize the text unc-63 and lev-10 written on the side of the plot.